tarantool/doc/doc/1.10/book/box/box_index.rst

         .. code-block:: lua

-            -- Visible to any index of a memtx space, no parameters -- After these requests, the value of global_variable will be 6. box.schema.space.create('t', {engine='memtx'})
+            -- Visible to any index of a memtx space, no parameters.
+            -- After these requests, the value of global_variable will be 6. box.schema.space.create('t', {engine='memtx'})
             box.space.t:create_index('i')